lumail/lumail/API.md

 * `mtime()`
     * Return the modified time of the given maildir, as seconds past the epoch.
 * `save_message(msg)`
-    * Save the specified message in the current maildir.
+    * Save the specified message to this maildir.
 * `total_messages()`
 	* Returns the count of messages in the maildir.
 * `unread_messages()`